TelemetryDeck/docs/integrations/superwall.md

             stringifiedParams[param.key] = String(describing: param.value)
         }

-        TelemetryManager.send(eventInfo.event.description, with: stringifiedParams)
+        TelemetryDeck.signal(eventInfo.event.description, parameters: stringifiedParams)
     }
 }
 ```

 Because TelemetryDeck only accepts strings as event metadata, this method accepts all data from Superwall, stringifies it, and hands it off to TelemetryDeck.
-The TelemetryManager takes care of queuing and sending the events to TelemetryDeck.
+The TelemetryDeck takes care of queuing and sending the events to TelemetryDeck.

 ## Registering the Superwall delegate

 Now that we have a delegate, we have to register it with Superwall.
 We can do this in the function that you initialize TelemetryDeck and Superwall in.
 This is usually in your `App` struct or `AppDelegate`.
-When in doubt, search for `TelemetryManager.initialize` in your project.
+When in doubt, search for `TelemetryDeck.initialize` in your project.

 Add the following line to the function, making sure it is below the initialization code for both TelemetryDeck and Superwall: